Active Image Synthesis for Efficient Labeling: Experiments

 We first visualize the performance of GIN.
 Here, the dimension of the feature space is $r=20$, i.e., $\mathbb{F}=[-1,1]^{20}$, considering the complexity of the CT scans.
 The detailed architecture of the GIN can be found in Appendix \ref{App:imp}.

-\textbf{Pathophysiologically-interpretable feature space.} To better visualize the 20-dimensional feature space $\mathbb{F}=[-1,1]^{20}$, Fig.\ref{fig:FeatureSpace} shows a randomly selected 2D cross-section of $\mathbb{F}$ with the generated virtual valve images located at their projected feature locations.
+\textbf{Pathophysiologically-interpretable feature space.} To better visualize the 20-dimensional feature space $\mathbb{F}=[-1,1]^{20}$, Fig.\ref{fig:FeatureSpace} shows a randomly selected 2D cross-section of $\mathbb{F}$ with the generated virtual valve images located at their projected feature locations; the full and enlarged version of the figure is shown in Fig.\ref{fig:FeatureSpaceAll} in appendix \ref{App:Design}.
 We notice that the variation of the virtual images on the feature grids is continuous and smooth.
-Furthermore, we observe that the two axes of the 2D cross-section shown in Fig.\ref{fig:FeatureSpace} have pathophysiological meaning.
+Furthermore, we observe that the two axes of the 2D cross-section shown in Fig.\ref{fig:FeatureSpace} (also see Fig.\ref{fig:FeatureSpaceAll}) have pathophysiological meaning.
 As shown in the red box (enlarged images on the left side), the vertical axis can be interpreted as the change of the calcification (i.e., the regions of high intensity in the CT images) amount.
 As shown in the blue box (enlarged images on the right side), the horizontal axis can be interpreted as the change of valve shape and the calcification location.
 Similar observations can be found in the other vertical or horizontal groups of images, which demonstrate the potential pathophysiological interpretability of $\mathbb{F}$.

 \textbf{Reconstruction test.} Similar to the toy experiments, Fig.\ref{fig:Reconstruction} shows the reconstruction test comparing the actual CT scans $\bm{X}$ and the reconstructed images $G(E(\bm{X}))$.
 Visually, the reconstructed images are almost identical to the actual images with similar background color and valve geometry.
 Furthermore, the most important pathophysiological indicators, i.e., the location and size of the calcifications are well-recovered.
 This shows that: (i) using GIN can capture the features of important pathophysiological meaning, and (ii) $G(\cdot)$ and $E(\cdot)$ are inverses of each other.
 In Fig.\ref{fig:Reconstruction}, we also compare the proposed GIN with BiGAN (see Section 5.1.2), with better performance observed.